This journey through Padme's many dresses will continue with the "Purple Senate" Gown from Episode II.

-Amidala wears this dress in Chancellor Palpatine's officer in the scene after there's been the attempt on her life.
+Amidala wears this dress in Chancellor Palpatine's officer in the scene after there's been an attempt on her life.
 And again in a session of the Senate later in the movie.

 The gown consists of a dark indigo bodice with a low-cut neck and skirt under a dark purple overcoat.
 The bodice is studded with beads and pearls along the neckline, and the front panel of the skirt and the sleeves are decorated with dark, beaded, scrollwork.
 The overcoat is decorated with intricate swirls and its shoulders are flared and decorated with beads.